dotnet/sdk/src/TemplateEngine/Samples/17-string-value-transform/README.md

-The sample in this folder demonstrates:
+The sample in this folder demonstrates using `derived` parameter to:

- - PascalCasing a parameter value.
+ - PascalCase a parameter value.
- - camelCasing a parameter value.
+ - camelCase a parameter value.
- - kebab-casing a paremeter value.
+ - kebab-case a paremeter value.
  - Regex replace a parameter value.
- - Chaining of value forms.
+ - Chain value forms.

 See